blom/puppet-couchbase/README.md

 * `package_ensure`: The `ensure` passed to `package` (default: `present`).
 * `service_enable`: The `enable` passed to `service` (default: `true`).
 * `service_ensure`: The `ensure` passed to `service` (default: `undef`).

+The server class is considered unstable as Couchbase's preferred way of distributing Couchbase server seems to be direct download of the package.

 Contributors
 ------------